techlore/go-incognito/Scripts/Section 6/5_ Shopping Safely.md

 5) And the final step, go into every store with a pseudo.
 You never know when people will ask for information, and if you’re not prepared, you’re going to give your real information.
 Be prepared, like Japeth.

 That wraps up physical stores!
 But what about digital shopping?
 Stores are being hacked left and right, phishing attacks are never-ending, and your personal information is constantly at risk.

-Let’s start with the site you care about most:
+Let’s start with a popular website:
 Amazon.

 Amazon requires an email and a name, both of which don’t have to be genuine...use a pseudonym.
-Remember to send packages to your pseudo’s PO box or PMB.
-Now, everything is private except payment--you have two options if you don’t want the purchase tied to you.
+Remember to send packages to your pseudo’s PO box or PMB, or you could ship to an Amazon Locker.
+Now, everything is private except payment--you have three options if you don’t want the purchase tied to you.

 1) The recommended payment option is to purchase an Amazon gift card at